w3f/Grants-Program/applications/CryptoCheckout.md

 this project used the official js packages for each crypto currency to implement the basic operations like generating wallets, creating, signing & submitting transaction fellowing the official documentation for each crypto currency.
 Below are examples but not limited:
     - For Polkadot, this project uses @polkadot/api package: https://www.npmjs.com/package/@polkadot/api fellowing this documentation: https://polkadot.js.org/docs/ui-keyring/start/install.
-    - For Ethereum & ethereum like currencies, this project uses the ethers package:
+    - For Ethereum & Ethereum like currencies, this project uses the ethers package to generate & import wallet for a such a transaction & the official package for each currency fellowing also the official docs:
     -

 ## Development Roadmap :nut_and_bolt: